-Finalist teams will present their research at the AlgaePrize Competition Event.
+Finalist teams will present their research at the AlgaePrize competition event.
 The five top student teams will be selected as AlgaePrize champions.
 Each champion team will be awarded an additional \$10,000 prize.
 The five champion teams will then present their research to a final panel of judges.
-These judges will select a single Grand Champion and award them an additional \$15,000 grand prize for a cumulative total of \$25,000.
+The judges will select a single Grand Champion and award them an additional \$15,000 (The Grand Champion will have received a cumulative total award of \$35,000, including both finalist awards and the research synopsis prize).
 The five champion teams will be invited to participate in a national algal-based conference or symposium, e.g., the Algae Biomass Summit in the fall of 2025 to present their research and network with conference participants from the national and international algae community.